 We never let up on our rigorous, quality-control measures.
-During 2020, we conducted more than 1,600 tests of the water in our New Hampshire system.
+During 2021, we conducted more than 1,600 tests of the water in our Hampton, North Hampton and Rye system.
 Once again, all results met or exceeded state and federal water quality standards.
-We were particularly thankful when federal authorities reported that the COVID-19 virus hasn't been detected in drinking water supplies anywhere - and should it ever appear, highly effective treatment methods such as ours would eliminate any risk.

-This report contains details about our voluntary testing program for per- and polyfluoroalkyl substances (PFAS) in our water supplies.
-These man-made chemicals have been manufactured and used since the 1950s, but there is growing concern across the nation about the PFAS that could be in public drinking water.
-Results from our proactive testing program since 2017 show elevated PFAS levels in some well.
-However, all water delivered to the water distribution system meets current safe drinking water standards.
+This report contains details about our testing program for per- and polyfluoroalkyl substances (PFAS) in our water supplies.
+These man-made chemicals have been manufactured and used since the 1950s, but there is growing concern across the nation about PFAS that could be in public drinking water.
+Results from our proactive testing program since 2017 show elevated PFAS levels in some wells, which prompted us to install a PFAS removal facility in 2021 for one of our wells with the highest levels of PFAS.
+This action lowered PFAS levels in treated water and enabled us to resume using the well at its full capacity.
+These improvements continue to assure that all water delivered to the distribution system meets current safe drinking water standards.
 For more detailed information about PFAS and our sampling results, you can visit our website: www.aquarionwater.com/pfas.